cisocrgroup/pocoweb/frontend/public_html/doc.md

 <a id='rest-api'></a>
 ## REST API

 The REST API documentation lists the available URLs of Pocoweb's REST API.
+This API is used by the front-end to implement the post-correction.
+It can also be used to automate some aspects of Pocoweb (creation of users, splitting of packages etc).

 Each entry gives the request method (GET, POST or DELETE) in square brackets, the request path and the layout of the response data is listed.
 Additionally for POST requests the expected layout of the POST data is listed.
 You have to replace the parameters in the request path by valid ids (otherwise the API returns `404 Not Found`):
  * `uid` references a valid user id.
  * `pid` references a valid project or package id.
  * `pageid` references a valid page id in a project or package.